 On the surface, the S&P 500 looks like a sensible, diversified portfolio.
-It holds 500 stocks (actually 505), spread across 11 unique sectors – seemingly the very definition of “diversified.”
-And over most of its history the index offered a broadly diversified portfolio that generally represented the U.S. economy.
+It holds 500 stocks (actually 503), spread across 11 unique sectors – seemingly the very definition of “diversified.”
+And over most of its history, the index offered a broadly diversified portfolio that generally represented the U.S. economy.

 Today, this is no longer true.
 The S&P 500 index fund has evolved into an un-diversified portfolio concentrated on expensive technology companies.
 Many investors, professional and retail alike, don’t appreciate the hidden but significant concentration, valuation and inflation risks.

 Concentration risk comes from the hefty weighting in the Technology sector.
-Formally, this sector comprises 28% of the index.
-But when adding in the weight of technology stocks such as Amazon, Tesla and Alphabet that are assigned by S&P Global (the company that oversees the S&P 500) to other sectors, the true technology sector weight is 41%.
+Formally, this sector comprises 26% of the index.
+But when adding in the weight of technology stocks such as Amazon, Tesla and Alphabet that are assigned by S&P Global (the company that oversees the S&P 500) to other sectors, the true technology sector weight is 40%.
 This is not the picture of diversification.
-If a professional portfolio had 41% of its assets in a single sector, especially the out-of-favor Energy sector, consultants would relegate it to the “high-risk” pile and consider it to be unfit as a core portfolio for mainstream investors.
+If a professional portfolio had 40% of its assets in a single sector, consultants would relegate it to the “high-risk” pile and consider it to be unfit as a core portfolio for mainstream investors.

 And, illustrating the concentration risk, it takes the combined weight of the next six largest sectors (Consumer Discretionary, Healthcare, Communications Services, Industrials, Financials and Consumer Staples), excluding the reclassified tech stocks, to add up to what the technology companies alone are worth.

-Furthermore, the five largest companies in the index – Microsoft, Apple, Amazon, Alphabet and Tesla – comprise 23% of its total value.
+Furthermore, five of the six largest companies in the index – Microsoft, Apple, Amazon, Alphabet and Nvidia – comprise 22% of its total value.
 This is one of the highest levels of concentration since Bogle created the index fund 45 years ago, and would by itself almost certainly place the S&P 500 into the “concentrated” group of higher-risk portfolios.
 A typical professional portfolio might have half that degree of concentration.

 Seen from another perspective: It takes the bottom three-quarters of the index’s roster of companies (365 stocks) to match the weight of the five largest.
 This long list of stocks clearly contributes little to the index’s diversification.

 Valuation risk is also elevated in the S&P 500.
-On traditional measures like the price/earnings ratio, the top five stocks trade at an average multiple on 2022 estimated earnings of 57.5x.
-True, their fundamentals are better than the average S&P 500 company, but this valuation is more than twice the median 19.7x multiple of the other 495 stocks.
+On traditional measures like the price/earnings ratio, the top five stocks trade at an average multiple on 2024 estimated earnings of 38x.
+True, their fundamentals are better than the average S&P 500 company, but this valuation is significantly higher than the median 25x multiple of the other 495 stocks.

 Inflation risk appears high as well.
 This risk is related to the valuation risk.
 Valuations for technology stocks, and the steady flow of capital backing unicorns and other fast-growth companies, depend heavily on low interest rates.
-But, with inflation surging, it appears to be only a matter of time before the Fed tightens its monetary stimulus and eventually raises interest rates.
 The effect on expensive and speculative technology stocks could be harsh.